Skip to main content

 • complex drafting

-• attention to detail, and crucially
+• attention to detail, and importantly

 • the ability to work efficiently under pressure.